 How Should I Use Reverb?

 Although there are tons of different reverb types, the majority of them can be divided into five main categories: Room, Hall, Chamber, Plate and Spring.
 The first three (Room, Hall, Chamber) speak for themselves.
 A Room reverb tends to give off a sense of a small space (much like a room), whereas a Hall reverb is often long and big, like the one you’d hear when shouting in an empty cathedral.
 The example given is a bit of an exaggeration, but we’re sure you understand what we’re getting at.
-The Chamber reverb can be either big or small, but despite sharing a lot of traits with the Room reverb, it doesn’t have as much early reflections.
+Chamber can be either big or small, but despite sharing a lot of traits with Room, it doesn’t have as much early reflections.

 Pre-Delay translates to the time it takes before you hear the first (early) reflections of the sound.
 When you set a higher (or longer) Pre-Delay, it takes longer for those reflections to pop up.
 This will give you the idea that the sound is played in a big hall.
 When you’re not trying to create a sense of space (with Plate and Spring reverbs for example), the pre-delay is much shorter or even non-existent.